 Most of the notification engines provide this data after some mix and match.

 This is the primary interest of any marketer.
-Eventually, your push messaging campaign succeeds only if it makes the user more valuable than he was before the campaign, which is essentially the function of conversion.
+Eventually, your push messaging campaign succeeds only if it makes the user more valuable than he was before the campaign.
 Enterprise automation platforms (like WebEngage) which have web push in their suite provide much better UX to track conversion.
-If you don’t use any of those platforms and rely on Google Analytics following is what you can do, because, at the end of the day, whatever analytics tool you use the underlying principle of tracking the success is going to be same. i.
+If you don’t use any of those platforms and rely on Google Analytics this is what we can do: i.
 Define the goal

 Once you define the goal (event) your requirement is to track the conversion against your web push.
 To do that it is imperative to add UTM parameters to the landing page URL.
 Now you only need to go to Reporting-> Conversions-> Goals and track the goal completion by adding the traffic source filter.